Xushu-Wang/MultiModalProtoPNet/README.md

 # Multi-Modal ProtoPNet

-This repo contains a PyTorch implementation for the multimodal version of protopnet
+This repo contains a PyTorch implementation for the multimodal version of ProtoPnet.
+There are three datasets we work with.
+1. The CUB dataset is simply referred to as cub.
+2. The genetics portion of the BIOSCAN dataset is referred to as genetics.
+3. The images portion of the BIOSCAN dataset is referred to as bioscan.

 ## Dependencies